 Since no two gamers are alike, we've constructed our guide for gamers of all types.
 Every age, body type, personal style and size is covered in our guide to the best gaming chairs of 2022, from the high-end to the budget-friendly options.

-Many of the choices you'll find on our list are perfect as gifts for friends, family, or even yourself, and should be on sale during upcoming Black Friday sales.
+Many of the choices you'll find on our list are perfect as gifts for friends, family, or even yourself, and should be on sale throughout the year.
 You'll find links to some of the best deals on our choices below, each of which has earned the T3 seal of approval.
 We're confident you'll find an option that's right for you.

 Best gaming chairs 2022

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 This is the brand new chair from SecretLab that follows up on the SecretLab Titan SoftWeave gaming chair.
 Indeed, that chair was so well-reviewed that it went on to win the Best Gaming Chair award at the T3 Awards 2021, beating off all other rivals.

 As such, the SecretLab Titan Evo had a tough act to follow this year, but as we detail in our SecretLab Titan Evo review, somehow SecretLab has made the best gaming chair on the market even better.

 In our full Secretlab Titan EVO review (opens in new tab), we comment that "SecretLab has rolled its existing Titan and Omega chairs together into a single offering that delivers the best of both, while also evolving the gaming chair product in a bunch of small but smart and refined ways."